-Population International is a now remote and distributed international development organization working with governments, local partners and community structures in developing countries to provide integrated public health information and services with blended campaigns and awareness on the social, economic and environmental sustainability.
+Population International is a remote and fully distributed international development organization working with governments, local partners and community structures in the developing countries to provide integrated public health information and services with blended campaigns and awareness on the social, economic and environmental sustainability.
 Working directly with local community and their structures, the organization increases access to priority sexual and reproductive health and rights information and services, especially family planning contraceptives, diagnosis and treatment of sexually transmitted infections, and integrated primary health care; delivers safe drinking water and sanitation services to the rural and urban poor communities; provides life-saving bundled public health information and services to refugees and their host communities, and carry out high profile global and local campaigns and awareness on social, economic and environmental issues that impede sustainable development goals.

 Preventing Disease and Suffering